Metal Detecting on the City of Doncaster Council owned land

 Guidance note.
 Once an item is dug up from the ground it is divorced from its context and archaeological meaning and further study and appreciation is prevented if it is not scientifically recorded or made publicly available.

 Guidance note.
-As landowner Doncaster Council has legal title to any antiquities found on its land with the exception of items that are Treasure Trove (objects which are substantially made of gold or silver).
+As landowner the City of Doncaster Council has legal title to any antiquities found on its land with the exception of items that are Treasure Trove (objects which are substantially made of gold or silver).
 In the event of an object being unsuitable for the Museum’s collections, the Museum may redirect the object to a more suitable institution or return it to the finder.

 c – Use of metal detectors may be approved (via the Museum Service) under specific circumstances